-As of March 31, 2020, we had cash of \$147.7 million.
-We believe that the anticipated net proceeds from this offering, together with our existing cash will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2023.
+As of December 31, 2020, we had cash and cash equivalents of \$336.3 million.
+We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into 2023.
 Our future viability beyond that point is dependent on our ability to raise additional capital to finance our operations.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "Liquidity and capital resources."
 Because of the numerous risks and uncertainties associated with our programs, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.

 We are party to collaboration and license agreements pursuant to which we may be required to make future royalty and milestone payments.
 In January 2017, we entered into a collaboration agreement with Adimab, LLC, or Adimab, pursuant to which we paid \$1.0 million to exercise an option to acquire certain licenses from Adimab.
 One of the antibodies licensed under this agreement is what we now refer to as EOS-448.
 This agreement provides for potential future milestone payments up to an aggregate of \$42.8 million for the first three products and additional milestone payments up to \$13.5 million for each additional product.
+As of the date of this Annual Report on Form 10-K, we have not pursued any additional targets under the Adimab agreement that could potentially result in such milestone payments.
 We will also pay Adimab low to mid single-digit percentage royalties on a country-by-country and product-by-product basis on worldwide net sales of licensed products.
 To date, we have paid a total of \$3.4 million to Adimab pursuant the collaboration agreement.
 We are also party to a biologics master services agreement with WuXi Biologics Hong Kong Limited, or WuXi, pursuant to which we will pay WuXi, at our election, either a low single-digit percentage royalty on global net sales of manufactured products or a one-time milestone payment in the low tens of millions.